scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 #### Formatting

 The default formatting for AS numbers in SCION is very similar to IPv6 (see {{RFC5952}}).
-It uses a 16-bit colon-separated lower-case hex encoding with leading 0's ommitted: `0:0:0` to `ffff:ffff:ffff`.
+It uses a 16-bit colon-separated lower-case hex encoding with leading 0's omitted: `0:0:0` to `ffff:ffff:ffff`.

 In SCION, the following rules apply:

 - The `::` zero-compression feature of IPv6 is NOT allowed.
 The feature has very limited use in a 48-bit address space and would only add more complexity.
 - In order to provide easy comparison with BGP AS numbers, any AS number in the BGP AS range should be represented as decimal.
 This is especially relevant for display representation.
 For example, if a program receives the AS number `0:1:f`, it should display the number as "65551".
-Note that this solely pertains to *BGP* AS numbers, that is, SCION AS numbers in the range of 0 - 2<sup>32-1</sup>.
 - A range of AS numbers can be shortened with a notation similar to the one used for CIDR IP ranges ({{RFC4632}}).
 For example, the range of the lowest 32-bit AS numbers (0-4294967295) can be represented as `0:0:0/16`.

 The next table gives an overview of the AS number allocation.